kubernetes/enhancements/keps/sig-storage/177-volume-snapshot/tighten-validation-webhook-crd.md

 ## Proposal

 Tighten the validation on Volume Snapshot objects.
-The following fields will begin to enforce immutability: `VolumeSnapshot.Spec.Source`, and `VolumeSnapshotContent.Spec.Source`.
-The following fields will begin to enforce `oneOf`: `VolumeSnapshot.Spec.Source` and `VolumeSnapshotContent.Spec.Source`).
-The following fields will begin to enforce non-empty strings: `VolumeSnapshot.Spec.VolumeSnapshotClassName`. `VolumeSnapshotContent.spec.VolumeSnapshotRef`will be Immutable only after the UID has been set.
-More details are in the Validating Scenarios section.
+Please see the tables below for detailed information.

 Due to backwards compatibility concerns, the tightening will occur in two phases.

 1. The first phase is webhook-only, and will use [ratcheting validation](#backwards-compatibility).
-It will be the user's responsibility to clean up invalid objects.
+It will be the user's responsibility to clean up invalid objects which already existed before the webhook was enabled.
+Invalid objects are those which fail the new, stricter validation.
 The controller will not be able to automatically fix invalid objects.
-The controller will not automatically delete invalid objects to avoid data loss.
-2. The second phase occurs once all invalid objects are cleared from the cluster.
+2. The second phase can occur once all invalid objects are cleared from the cluster.
+It will be the cluster admin's responsibility to check and detect when it is safe to move to the second phase.
 The CRD schema validation will be tightened and the webhook will stick around to enforce immutability until immutable fields come to CRDs.
 This will be accompanied by a version change to make it clear the CRD is using different validation.

 The phases come in separate releases to allow users / cluster admin the opportunity to clean their cluster of any invalid objects.
 More details are in the Risks and Mitigations section.

-The server will perform validation on Volume Snapshot objects when CREATE and UPDATE requests are made to the api server for `VolumeSnapshot` and `VolumeSnapshotContent` objects.
+The webhook server will perform validation on Volume Snapshot objects when CREATE and UPDATE requests are made to the api server for `VolumeSnapshot` and `VolumeSnapshotContent` objects.
 The webhooks will only use validating webhooks, which are read-only.
 An image will be built and example `Deployment` and `Service` yaml files will be provided.
 Example configuration files for the `ValidatingWebhookConfiguration` will be provided, to be used to register the webhooks on the API server.

+The webhook will be developed inside the [external-snapshotter](https://github.com/kubernetes-csi/external-snapshotter) repository.

 ### Validating Scenarios